prjemian/cmd_response/doc/source/theory.rst

 Limits of :math:`k` are found by requesting :ref:`get_k_min` and :ref:`get_k_max`.

+.. index:: watched channels, averages

-All *watched* channels are accumulated during each period.
-The averages (for just the watched channels) and update rate are recomputed at the end of each period.
+All **watched channels** are accumulated during each averaging period.
+The averages (for just the watched channels) and update rate are recomputed *only* at the end of each period.

 Startup